MrGallo/pbd-python/docs/_sources/exercises/numbers-and-math.md.txt

 - How does modulus (`%`) work?
 	- Another way to say it is, "X divided by Y with a remainder of J." As in, "100 divided by 16 with a remainder of 4."
 The result of `%` is the J part, or the remainder part.
 - What is the order of operations?
 	- In the United States we use an acronym called PEMDAS which stands for Parentheses Exponents Multiplication Division Addition Subtraction.
-That's the order Java follows as well.
+That's the order Python follows as well.

 ---